condor616/link-check-nextjs/README.md

    - Via environment variables (`NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`)
 4. After configuring Supabase, initialize the schema by clicking "Initialize/Reset Supabase Schema" in the Settings page

 You can switch between storage methods at any time in the Settings page.
-Data in both storage methods is preserved when switching.

 ## Usage